-With Apple embracing online events, and having had more events than ever before in 2020, Apple may decide to have a July/August event dedicated to Macs before the typical September iPhone event.
+With Apple embracing online events, and having had more events than ever before in 2020, Apple may decide to have a August event dedicated to Macs before the typical September iPhone event, or during the September event, or even at a separate October event.
 They could announce these new Macs for a release window of Fall 2021, giving them enough time to produce sufficient stock.

 Images: © Apple, Unsplash.

 - Wwdc 2021